Maha atrocity against women: Man throws inflammable liquid on a woman for rape complaint

 The woman was rushed to a nearby hospital, where she was treated for an injury to her eyes, he added.

-According to the police, the victim had earlier lodged complaint of rape against the accused at Mira Road police station.
-When the victim refused to withdraw the complaint against him, the accused attacked her with inflammable sustance.
+According to the police, the victim had earlier lodged a complaint of rape against the accused at Mira Road police station.
+When the victim refused to withdraw the complaint against him, the accused attacked her with inflammable substance.

 In another incident, a 50-year-old woman was assaulted and set ablaze in her home by a beer bar owner in Andhari village of Maharashtra.
-After Delhi and Uttar Pradesh now Maharashtra making headlines on case of crime against women.
+After Delhi and Uttar Pradesh now Maharashtra making headlines on the case of crime against women.

 In a week this is the third incident of atrocities against women.